-Tax Benefits of Stock-Based Compensation-Our total income tax benefit from share-based awards--as recognized in our consolidated statement of operations--for the last three years was: \$694 in 2015, \$549 in 2014, and \$348 in 2013.
+Tax Benefits of Stock-Based Compensation--Our total income tax benefit from share-based awards--as recognized in our consolidated statement of operations--for the last three years was: \$823 in 2016, \$694 in 2015, and \$549 in 2014.
 Tax benefits for share-based awards are accrued as stock compensation expense and recognized in our consolidated statement of operations.
 Tax benefits on share-based awards are realized when: (a) stock-settled stock appreciation rights are exercised; (b) performance-based restricted stock units vest; and, (c) stock options are exercised.

 When actual tax benefits realized exceed the tax benefits accrued for share-based awards, we realize an excess tax benefit.
-We had excess tax benefits of: \$352 in 2015, \$354 in 2014, and \$242 in 2013.
+We had excess tax benefits of: \$1,113 in 2016, \$352 in 2015, and \$354 in 2014.

-P. Defined Benefit Pension Plans
+Q. Defined Benefit Pension Plans

 We have defined benefit pension plans covering certain current and retired U.S. employees.
-Plans include: (i) the Employee Retirement Plan ("ERP") for employees hired prior to January 1, 2009; (ii) a plan for bargaining employees not covered by union pension plans (the "SPP") for which future benefit accruals were frozen effective December 31, 2013; (iii) a Supplemental Executive Retirement Plan ("SERP") for which future benefit accruals were frozen effective at the end of the second quarter 2015; and, (iv) a Benefit Restoration Pension Plan ("Restoration Plan") for certain key employees hired prior to January 1, 2009.
+Plans include: (i) the Employee Retirement Plan ("ERP") for employees hired prior to January 1, 2009, (ii) a Supplemental Executive Retirement Plan

+("SERP") for which future benefit accruals were frozen effective at the end of the second quarter 2015; and, (iii) a Benefit Restoration Pension Plan ("Restoration Plan") for certain key employees hired prior to January 1, 2009.